 iPhone, iPad, and Mac management

 Whether you’re managing iOS, iPadOS, and macOS devices, you will come across Apple Business Manager and Apple School Manager that include Device Enrollment (formerly known as DEP) and Volume Purchase Program (VPP).
-Apple Business/School Manager is Apple’s web-portal, where IT admins can enroll their Apple devices and manage applications and licenses through VPP.
+Apple Business/School Manager is Apple’s web portal, where IT admins can enroll their Apple devices and manage applications and licenses through VPP.

 Android device management

-To automate the enrollment of Android smartphones and tablets, you can utilize Android Zero Touch and Samsung Knox Mobile Enrollment (for Samsung devices) that are both built-in device management platforms.
+To automate the enrollment of Android smartphones and tablets, you can utilize Android Zero Touch and Samsung Knox Mobile Enrollment (for Samsung devices) which are both built-in device management platforms.
 For managing software licenses and app installations, organizations can use the Managed Google Play Store.

 Windows device management

 Azure Active Directory is Microsoft’s identity and access management platform, which organizations can use to provide their employees with seamless access to all necessary apps.
-It can also be used for automating Windows device enrollments by connecting Azure AD to an MDM software and adding an Azure AD workplace accounts to managed devices.
+It can also be used for automating Windows device enrollments by connecting Azure AD to an MDM software and adding Azure AD workplace accounts to managed devices.